SidonTheTroll/cave-of-ordeals/English/Literature/2-lost-spring.md

 Mukesh's grandmother firmly believes that their lineage, bestowed by the divine, as bangle-makers must continue unbroken.
 Throughout their family history, bangle-making has been the sole occupation they've known.

 Mukesh's father has imparted to them solely the skills he possesses—the craftsmanship of bangle-making.
 However, Mukesh harbors aspirations of becoming a motor mechanic.
 Despite the distance from his home, he intends to pursue his ambition by apprenticing at a garage.
 In this regard, Mukesh's perspective on his circumstances diverges from that of his family.

+### 4. What forces conspire to keep the workers in the bangle industry of Firozabad in poverty?

+Many different groups work together to keep the workers in the bangle industry of Firozabad poor.
+These groups include people who lend money, middlemen who buy and sell goods, police officers, people who enforce rules, government workers, and politicians.
+They all put a lot of pressure on the workers to ensure they stay poor.

+### 5. How, in your opinion, can Mukesh realize his dream?

+Mukesh dreams of breaking free from his family's tradition of making bangles.
+He knows it'll take a ton of effort and determination.
+But looking at others, it seems like a long shot.
+The caste system and the officials seem determined to keep people like him trapped, doing the toughest jobs.

+### 6. Mention the hazards of working in the glass bangles industry.

+Working in the glass bangles industry is extremely risky.
+If workers spend too many years on the job, they could go blind.
+The furnaces are super hot and there's not enough fresh air in the cramped, dark rooms where they work.
+Since most workers are poor, they can't afford eye protection, which means they end up losing their sight.

+### 7. Who is Mukesh?
+What is his dream?

+Mukesh comes from a humble family in Firozabad, where everyone seems to make bangles.
+His dad, who's also a bangle-maker, struggles to fix up their home or send Mukesh and his brother to school.
+But Mukesh has his sights set on something different.
+He dreams of becoming a motor mechanic and making his own way in the world.

+### 8. Where is Mukesh's house located?
+What is he proud of?

+Mukesh comes from a humble family in Firozabad, where everyone seems to make bangles.
+His dad, who's also a bangle-maker, struggles to fix up their home or send Mukesh and his brother to school.
+But Mukesh has his sights set on something different.
+He dreams of becoming a motor mechanic and making his own way in the world.

+### 9. 'Savita is a symbol of innocence and efficiency.'
+Comment.

+Savita is a young, innocent girl forced into the bangle-making industry because of her family's poverty.
+She's really good at making bangles, but even her talent isn't enough to ensure she has enough to eat every day or to create new opportunities for herself.

+### 10. Why do the bangle makers not organized themselves into a cooperative?

+The bangle makers couldn't come together to form a cooperative because they were stuck in a harmful cycle involving moneylenders, middlemen, police, government officials, and politicians.
+If they attempted to organize, the police would beat them up and throw them in jail.

+### 11. Which two distinct worlds does the author notice among the bangle making industry?

+The author observed two different worlds.
+One was the world of a family trapped in poverty and weighed down by the discrimination of the caste they were born into.
+The other was a cycle involving moneylenders, middlemen, police, law enforcers, government officials, and politicians.
+Together, these worlds would burden a child so heavily that they wouldn't be able to divert from a low-pay profession and become a bangle maker as easily as their father has.